-The decision to ‘make a pile’ is conceived in parallel to its dissolution, which will take place during the final closing week of Compost.
+The decision to ‘make a pile’ is conceived in parallel to its dissolution, which took place during the final closing week of Compost.
 What does dissolution mean in this context and under which circumstances will it take place?
-Which new conditions will emerge from these processes?
+Which new conditions might emerge from these processes?
 What are the possibilities for The Showroom, as an institution, to germinate new modes of sustainability?

 Equipping for hybridity and future use

 A constant for Kathrin Böhm is her 1:1 scale of operation, where the work is produced on the scale of the topic it addresses.
-Compost is therefore an exhibition that operates on the scale of the gallery and within the publicness of the institution.
+Compost was therefore an exhibition that operated on the scale of the gallery and within the publicness of the institution.

-To enable the process of composting at The Showroom, the space has been equipped with new, hybrid seating and shelving structures, which have been designed for use on-site through conversations between Kathrin, The Showroom curatorial team, artists Adam Shield and Elliott Denny; and subsequently built in-situ by Shield and Denny, followed by further preparations and finishing touches with Paulina Michnowska.
-Almost all of the materials used have been repurposed from those that were readily available at The Showroom in May 2021; the material residue of past installations being put to new use.
-A parallel digital space has been built in collaboration with designers An Endless Supply; and the digital life of Compost connecting activities at The Showroom to online publics has been enabled by Andy Jenkin.
+To enable the process of composting at The Showroom, the space was equipped with new, hybrid seating and shelving structures, which were designed for use on-site through conversations between Kathrin, The Showroom curatorial team, artists Adam Shield and Elliott Denny; and subsequently built in-situ by Shield and Denny, followed by further preparations and finishing touches with Paulina Michnowska.
+Almost all of the materials used were repurposed from those that were readily available at The Showroom in May 2021; the material residue of past installations being put to new use.
+A parallel digital space was built in collaboration with designers An Endless Supply; and the digital life of Compost connecting activities at The Showroom to online publics was enabled by Andy Jenkin.

 Image: Kathrin Böhm, For future use, tape on screenprint, for Compost at The Showroom, 2021.
 Photo: Dan Weill Photography